BenOvermyer/benovermyer.com/content/page/resume.md

 _August 2002 to November 2002_

-Designed and maintained two company websites, built a Flash-based virtual company lobby, and redesigned company logos.
+Designed and maintained two company websites, built a Flash-based virtual company lobby using 3D Studio MAX, and redesigned company branding.

 ## Education